1969 World Snooker Championship: Semi-finals

-The second semi final, between Owen and Davis, was held at the Wilstanton Miners Club, Stoke-on-Trent, from 17 to 22 February.
+The second semi final, between Owen and Davis, was held at the Wolstanton Miners Club, Stoke-on-Trent, from 17 to 22 February.
 Owen took a four frame lead at the start of the match.
 Davis won the fifth and sixth frames, before Owen claimed the last three frames of the afternoon session followed by all six frames in the evening session for an 11–2 lead.
 After winning the third session 4–3 and the fourth session 5–2, Owen's lead at the end of the second day was 19–7.
 Taking ten of thirteen frames on day three, Owen extended his advantage to 29–10.
 The fourth day saw Davis reduce the deficit to twelve frames, at 20–32.
 On day five, the afternoon session ended with Owen 36–23 ahead, and, after Davis has made a break of 83 in the 60th frame, Owen achieved a winning margin at 37–24.
 After dead frames, Owen finished 45–28 ahead.